samdouble/samdouble.github.io/src/content/2025/03/20250329_cafe-aragon.en.md

 ![Inside](/assets/2025/03/20250329_cafe-aragon/inside.jpg)
 <p align="center"><b>Inside</b></p>

-The menu was original, but I wasn't.
+The menu was original, but me, not that much.
 I chose "L'Anglaise", a plate of waffles with potatoes, fruit, and maple syrup.
 At $13.50, it was great value for money.

 ![L'Anglaise](/assets/2025/03/20250329_cafe-aragon/plate.jpg)
 <p align="center"><b>L'Anglaise</b></p>